xitop/edzed/docs/simulation.rst

 ==================

-The simulator computes block outputs when any of the inputs changes, dispatches events, and detects errors.
+The simulator computes block outputs when any of the inputs changes, dispatches events and detects errors.

 The main object is a ``Circuit`` instance representing the current circuit.